-A common set of Design Principles was developed to guide our work with Guided Pathways and Integrated Student Support, and Industry Partnerships.
+A common set of Design Principles was developed to guide our work with Guided Pathways and Industry Partnerships.
 The Design Principles for the six topics listed below highlight elements that will guide our work system-wide for a seamless student experience.

 - Fields of Interest (Meta Majors)

 - Program Maps

 - Advising Models

 - Developmental Education Models

 Students face many challenges: